 A board member would normally serve for a period of 9 years and work with at least one of the committees.
 The committees would cover the areas of Audit, Governance and Remuneration.The posts are remunerated and would involve a commitment of around one day per month.

 Ms Kim Newman, BSc (Hons), FCIPS, MBIFM, FCMI, MInstLM, MIAM, MIOD

-Kim joined the Board of Orwell in March 2015,now holding the position of Vice-chair, Chair of the Governance Committee and the Audit and Remuneration Committees.
+Kim joined the Board of Orwell in March 2015,now holding the position of Chair.

 With a background in commercial management, business strategy and experience with collaboration/partnership working, Kim is the founder and Managing Director of PML, a specialist Performance Improvement Consultancy within the housing, property and professional services sectors.
 Prior to setting up PML in 1995, Kim spent a number of years at Capita,Turner and Townsend in various leadership roles.

 Kim has accumulated over 25 years’ experience of working at board/senior, strategic, tactical and operational levels and she has written and implemented strategies for a range of housing, public and private sector clients.
 Kim is also a best-selling co-author of Fit for Purpose Leadership 2.

 Outside of work Kim is currently a Director of a Residential Management Company on the Fellowes Plain Development in Norwich.

 In her spare time Kim enjoys reading, visiting the cinema, is a keen photographer and enjoys visiting the North Norfolk coast.